mhuebert/re-view/material/README.md

 **Docstrings and View Specs**

-The component previews in the [component library](https://re-view.io/components) are fully auto-generated, based on re-view's support for docstrings and [view specs](https://re-view.io/docs/re-view/view-specs):
+By using re-view's support for docstrings and [view specs](https://re-view.io/docs/re-view/view-specs), we are able to _autogenerate_ the [component library](https://re-view.io/components):

 ![Example](https://i.imgur.com/BLd9RdP.png)

-(_Note:_ [view specs](https://re-view.io/docs/re-view/view-specs) are not implemented with Clojure Spec, although they share similarities.
-They are a light-weight construct designed to provide view-specific functionality at runtime with little overhead.)
+_Note:_ [view specs](https://re-view.io/docs/re-view/view-specs) are not implemented with Clojure Spec, although they share similarities.
+They are a light-weight construct designed to provide view-specific functionality at runtime with little overhead.

+View specs have the additional benefit of allowing users of this library to have their usage of components (props, children) validated during development.

-Components should include docstrings using the following format:
+Docstrings should use the following format:

 ```
 (defview Text